 Amanda is a member of Rocky Mountain Big Game Recovery, United Blood Trackers, Weimaraner Club of America, Utah Valley Kennel Club, International All-Breed Canine Association, Inc., NAVHDA-Wasatch Chapter, NAVHDA, United Kennel Club, and American Kennel Club.

-Amanda has been a member of Good Dog for about 4 years
+Amanda has been a member of Good Dog for over 4 years

 Amanda was screened for responsible practices and has been a member since 2021.